WhatsApp Business API: App vs API — A Costly Mistake

 WAHA + Chatwoot: A Powerful Combination

-• WAHA handles the WhatsApp connection
+• WAHA is the piece that actually connects to WhatsApp

 Decision Framework: Which Option Should You Choose?